Monarch butterfly: Captive rearing

-In addition to the disease risks, researchers believe these captive-reared monarchs are not as fit as wild ones, owing to the unnatural conditions in which they are raised.
+In addition to the disease risks, some researchers believe these captive-reared monarchs are not as fit as wild ones, owing to the unnatural conditions in which they are raised.
 Homeowners often raise monarchs in plastic or glass containers in their kitchens, basements, porches, etc., and under artificial lighting and controlled temperatures.
 Such conditions would not mimic what the monarchs are used to in the wild and may result in adults unsuited for the realities of their wild existence.
 In support of this, a recent study by a citizen scientist found that captive-reared monarchs have a lower migration success rate than wild monarchs.

 A 2019 study shed light on captive-reared monarchs' fitness by testing reared and wild monarchs on a tethered flight apparatus that assessed navigational ability.
 In that study, monarchs that were reared to adulthood in artificial conditions showed a reduction in navigational ability.
 This happened even with monarchs brought into captivity from the wild for a few days.
 A few captive-reared monarchs did show proper navigation.
 This study revealed the fragility of monarch development; if the conditions are not suitable, their ability to properly migrate could be impaired.
 The same study also examined the genetics of a collection of reared monarchs purchased from a butterfly breeder and found they were dramatically different from wild monarchs, so much so that the lead author described them as "franken-monarchs".

 An unpublished study in 2019 compared the behavior of captive-reared versus wild monarch larvae.
 The study showed that reared larvae exhibited more defensive behavior than wild larvae.
 The reason for this is unknown, but it could relate to reared larvae being frequently handled and/or disturbed.